 BOARD INDUCTION, DEVELOPMENT AND SUPPORTplus

-Following appointment, a new Director undergoes an induction programme, which includes a teach-in from Executive Committee members on key aspects of the business, including the background to our industry and markets, as well as the Company’s strategy, commercial approach, manufacturing and logistics operations, administrative functions and culture.
+Following appointment, a new Director undergoes an induction programme, which includes a teach-in from members of the Executive Committee on important business topics, such as the background to our markets and industry, the Company’s strategy, commercial approach, manufacturing and logistics operations, administrative functions and culture.

 Summary of induction programme: